odubno/gauss-naive-bayes/README.md

 The [Complete Code](#complete-code) could be found at the bottom of this page or in [nb_tutorial.py](https://github.com/odubno/naive_bayes/blob/master/nb_tutorial.py)

+The Overview will just be that, the overview, and a soft introduction to Naive Bayes.
+Stay with us!
+Preparing Data is where the excitement begins.

 # Table of Contents
   - [Overview](#overview)